ibm-cloud-docs/cephaas/csi-setup-install.md

      ```
 {: codeblock}

     Create the secret in the same namespace where the CSI driver will be installed.
-If you are using a custom namespace (not default), make sure to create the secret in that namespace before proceeding with the installation.
     {: note}

 5. Edit the following parameters in the **values.yaml**.